Apple Cider Pork Shoulder Brine

 - 2 – 3 pounds: brine for 2 – 4 hours

-Yes, the flavor profile of this pork brine works well with many different cuts of pork: Boston butt, pork roast, pork loin, pork tenderloin, and pork chops.
+The flavor profile of this apple cider brine works well with many different cuts of pork, including: Boston butt, pork roast, pork loin, pork tenderloin, and pork chops.

 Just make sure you adjust the length of time the meat is brined for according to the size of the piece of meat.
 A small pork tenderloin or pork chops, for example, won’t need to brine as long as an 8 pound pork shoulder.